X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter14/larger_testing_en.md

 Other “larger” testing patterns also existed circa 2002.
 The Google search frontend relied heavily on manual QA—manual versions of end-to-end test scenarios.
-And Gmail got its version of a “local demo” environment—a script to bring up an end-toend Gmail environment locally with some generated test users and mail data for local manual testing.
+And Gmail got its version of a “local demo” environment—a script to bring up an end-to-end Gmail environment locally with some generated test users and mail data for local manual testing.

 When C/J Build (our first continuous build framework) launched, it did not distin‐